symfony/symfony-docs/request/multiple_kernels.rst

 Step 1) Create a new Front Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of creating the new front controller from scratch, it's recommended to
+Instead of creating the new front controller from scratch, it's easier to
 duplicate the existing ones.
 For example, create ``web/api_dev.php`` from
 ``web/app_dev.php`` and ``web/api.php`` from ``web/app.php``.